-During the period ended June 30, 2018, the Company:
+During the period ended September 30, 2018, the Company:

-- issued 500,000 common shares at a price of \$0.10 per share for a total value of \$50,000 in accordance with its agreement to acquire certain claims comprising the Amarillo property. - completed a non-brokered private placement, issuing 329,480 Non-Flow Through ("NFT") units at price of \$0.10 per unit for gross proceeds of \$32,948.
+- granted 1,650,000 stock options to various officers, directors, and consultants valued at \$185,872 using the Black-Scholes Option Pricing Model.
+Each option entitles the holder to purchase a common share of the Company at a price of \$0.15 for a period of five years from grant. - acquired an additional 896.95 hectares of land comprising of two mineral tenures contiguous to the Amarillo Property, to increase the total size of the Amarillo property to 4,178.21 hectares. - issued 500,000 common shares at a price of \$0.10 per share for a total value of \$50,000 in accordance with its agreement to acquire certain claims comprising the Amarillo property. - completed a non-brokered private placement, issuing 329,480 Non-Flow Through ("NFT") units at a price of \$0.10 per unit for gross proceeds of \$32,948.
 Each NFT unit is comprised of one common share in the capital of the Company and one non-transferable share purchase warrant for a period of two years exercisable at \$0.15.
 The funds under this offering were used for general corporate purposes. - completed a non-brokered private placement, issuing 1,050,000 Non-Flow Through ("NFT") units at a price of \$0.10 per unit for gross proceeds of \$105,000.
 Each NFT unit is comprised of one common share in the capital of the Company and one non-transferable share purchase warrant for a period of two years exercisable at \$0.15.
 In connection with these issuances, the Company paid finders a fee of \$7,350 and issued a total of 73,500 share purchase warrants ("Finder's Warrants") on the same terms as the private placement warrants. - filed a prospectus with the British Columbia Securities Commission solely for the purpose of allowing the Company to list its securities on the TSXV.
 Since no securities are being sold pursuant to this prospectus, no proceeds were raised, and all expenses incurred in connection with the preparation and filing of this prospectus were paid by the Company.
 The Company received listing under the symbol "TR" and began trading on June 11, 2018.

-Subsequent to the period ended June 30, 2018, the Company:
+Subsequent to the period ended September 30, 2018, the Company: